roberte3/Dragonblog/transactions.md

 }
 ````

+If you aren't familar with JSON, there are two sections to this file.
+The first is a header, and the second is the payload (aka the information you want Dragonchain to store.

+The header structure is described on the Dragoncahin github site, [link](https://github.com/dragonchain/dragonchain/blob/master/docs/transactions.md).

-If you aren't familar with JSON, this is an array of Transactions, each transaction consists of three key-value pairs, of the sender and their email address, the numberofDragons that your sending and who received the transactions.
+We are more concerned about the payload section which holds an array of Transactions, each transaction consists of three key-value pairs, of the sender and their email address, the numberofDragons that your sending and who received the transactions.

 So make a copy of the text above, and save it to a file on your computer.